Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types/types.rst

     What lengths do they actually have?

-Exact lengths depend on the hardware for which the code is compiled but it is guuaranteed that larger types have equal or wider range of representatable values, e.g. :cch:`long long` can store everything that :cch:`long` can.
+Exact lengths depend on the hardware for which the code is compiled but it is guaranteed that larger types have equal or wider range of representatable values, e.g. :cch:`long long` can store everything that :cch:`long` can.

 Most commonly implemented lengths on x86 (32-bit PC), x86-64 (64-bit PC) and 64-bit ARM (common architecture for mobile devices):